 The beautifully mild Korma is a delicious dish when cooked well.
 This recipe avoids the sickly sweetness and coconut dished up by some restaurants and concentrates on the creamy, smoothness of a great dish served with plump prawns.

-What you need… • 1.5 onions • 4 Tablespoons ghee • 4 Tablespoons milk • pinch turmeric • 800g prawns, shelled and deveined • 1 Tablespoon garlic paste • 1 Tablespoon garam masala • 100g yoghurt • 150ml double cream • 0.5 teaspoon salt • 1 Tablespoon sliced almonds • few corianader leaves for garnish
+What you need… • 1.5 onions • 3 Tablespoons ghee • 4 Tablespoons ghee • 4 Tablespoons milk • pinch turmeric • 800g prawns, shelled and deveined • 1 Tablespoon garlic paste • 1 Tablespoon garam masala • 100g yoghurt • 150ml double cream • 0.5 teaspoon salt • 1 Tablespoon almond flakes • few coriander leaves, for garnish

 How to make it… 1.
-Chop the onions and blanch in boiling water for 3 minutes.
+Chop the onions and blanch them in boiling water for 3 minutes.
 This removes the bitterness.
 Purée the onions in a blender.
-2. Heat the ghee to a low-medium heat in a pan.
-Add the milk and the turmeric and once warm add the prawns to colour.
-This should take about 3 minutes.
+2. Heat 1 Tablespoon ghee in a pan to a low-medium heat.
+Add the milk and the turmeric and once warm add the prawns to colour them.
+This should take 1-2 minutes.
 Remove the prawns and set aside.
-3. Add the onions and cook on a medium heat for 7 minutes.
+3. Turn the heat to medium-high and add the rest of the ghee.
+When hot add the onions and cook on a medium heat for 5 minutes.
 4. Add the garlic and cook for 1 minute.
 5. Add the garam masala, yoghurt, cream and salt, and cook for 3 minutes.
 6. While it is cooking turn the grill to a high heat and roast the almonds.
 This takes less than a minute so be careful not to burn them.
 7. Add the prawns until cooked.
 8. Serve, garnished with the roasted almonds and coriander leaves.